 The cause, despite any investigation, might never actually be found - semen originates from multiple organs, including the testicles, seminal vesicles, epididymis, vas deferens, and prostate.
 Most of the semen comes from the prostate and seminal vesicles, and therefore these are likely to be involved.
 The blood is most likely to be the result of a simple infection - usually E.coli - the cause of about 90 - 95% of hematospermia (blood in semen).

 Visit your doctor for a check-up.

 White blood cells also flock to the site of infection, and this can cause painful swelling.
 And they don't have a route out unless you get rid of them.
-If you are able to, we suggest ejaculating a couple of times a day to help clear out infected fluids.

 If the infection is located in your prostate, and it's in an advanced stage, your prostate might swell up so much that you can't urinate easily, or even at all.
 It's critical to get immediate medical attention if this happens.
 You are likely to need catheterisation and strong antibiotics.

 The symptoms of a simple infection can be all or some of the following: